ericnjanga/Todo-With-React-Redux/src/reducers/_readme.md

 # ---------------
 1) Given the same arguments, the reducer should calculate the next state and return it.
 No surprises.
 No side effects.
 No API calls.
 No mutations.
 Just a calculation.
 2) Redux always calls our reducer with an undefined state for the first time.
+3) a reducer is a pure function.
+It only computes the next state.
+It should be completely predictable: calling it with the same inputs many times should produce the same outputs.
+It shouldn't perform any side effects like API calls or router transitions.
+These should happen before an action is dispatched

 # BEST PRACTICES :
 # ---------------